QubesOS/qubes-doc/user/how-to-guides/how-to-organize-your-qubes.md

 This is a rather simplistic design, intended to show that with a minimum effort a decent level of security can be reached, and it is a first implementation showing how John can compartmentalize his digital life, as described in the Qubes documentation.
-Once the templates are in place and Split GPG is installed, setting up this structure takes only a few minutes, but it is much more secure than, for instance, a Windows 10 installation based on the available hardening studies, which are quite useless for a practical environment, especially for a user like John.
+Once the templates are are set up with the necessary software like LibreOffice and
+Split GPG is installed, setting up this structure takes only a few minutes, but it is much more secure than, for instance, a Windows 10 installation based on the available hardening studies, which are quite useless for a practical environment, especially for a user like John.